- Power and Duties

 Section 10.
 Addressing the Board

-The Trustees of Illinois State University welcome constructive communications from members of the University community, the citizens of Illinois, and others who share the Trustees goals for the University.
-Mechanisms for communicating with the Board vary depending on the subject matter and nature of presentation.
+The Trustees of Illinois State University welcome constructive communications from members of the University community and the citizens of Illinois.
 Faculty and staff are encouraged to provide information relative to the academic mission of the University.

 revised: 07/28/1998 following the posting of the meeting.